danielbowden/danielbowden.github.io/travel/_posts/2016-01-08-argentina.md

 ##Buenos Aires

-Buenos Aires is a large, modern city featuring many of the comforts and facilities of home.
-It is home to XXXXXX??? people and info??
+Buenos Aires is the capital and largest city of Argentina.
+The modern city features many of the comforts and facilities of home making it a top tourist destination and the most visited city in all of South America.
+Quality of life is ranked one of the best in Latin America and the per capita income is among the highest in the region.
+As a result many young people speak English, and their interests are very similar to that of home in terms of fashion, music, and technology.

-Sticking to our plan of making it to Buenos Aires for New Year, we flew up from Rio Gallegos??, Patagonian Chile the day before New Years Eve and had managed to secure accommodation in one of the bigger party hostels for the first four days to make the most of the celebrations.
-The first thing we noticed was the heat, we had become conditioned to the snowy, cold weather of Patagonia and found it difficult to adjust again to the hot and humid 40ºC ?? heat.
+Sticking to our plan of making it to Buenos Aires for New Year, we flew up from Río Gallegos, Patagonia the day before New Years Eve and had managed to secure accommodation in one of the bigger party hostels for the first four days to make the most of the celebrations.
+The first thing we noticed was the heat, we had become conditioned to the snowy, cold weather of Patagonia and found it difficult to adjust again to the hot and humid 40ºC heat of Buenos Aires.

-On the first full day we joined a hostel walking tour of the La Boca area, info, streets, colourful buildings??
-It was a good opportunity to meet some people before the nights partying and we made friends with Nam from Texas and Stephen?? who funnily enough lived about 1/2 hour from us in Sydney.
-We were led into Boca Juniors stadium, home of ?? and some world famous names such as ??.
+On the first full day we joined a hostel walking tour of the La Boca area, full of colourful houses and tango performances right on the street.
+It was a good opportunity to meet some people before the nights partying and we made friends with Nam from Texas and Stephen who funnily enough lived about 1/2 hour from us in Sydney.
+We were led into La Bombonera stadium, home of professional football team, Boca Juniors, and some world famous names such as Diego Maradona.
 The stadium can hold 50,000 people and is said to be one of the best places in the world to watch soccer because the fans are so passionate.

 Argentina, and especially Buenos Aires, is known for its late nightlife.
 It is not uncommon to see even families with young children enjoying dinner in a restaurant at close to midnight on a weeknight.
 New Years Eve was of course no different and the party started at the hostel at around 10pm where we were fortunate to find the bar packed with many people to celebrate with.
 Lewis, a friend we had made back in the Amazon Jungle in Bolivia, happened to be staying at the same hostel and had a group of friends with him.
 Just as been the case throughout our whole trip, we also ran into several other people we had met along the way down South America.
 With the hostel party finishing at 2am, and already well past Lauren's bedtime, they had organised buses to transport the hundreds of people to a huge oceanfront nightclub that spanned across indoor and outdoor stages and dance floors.
 We drank and danced along with thousands of locals until the sun came up and we decided it was time to leave at 7am.